All Episodes

 This is a rebroadcast of a 2018 episode where I interviewed Mark McClish about statement analysis: analyzing written and spoken speech for hidden meaning.
 McClish is the author of the books I Know You Are Lying and Don’t Be Deceived.
 He’s a law enforcement trainer and a former US Marshal.
 Episode links: YouTube Apple Podcasts…

-This is a rebroadcast of a 2019 episode where I interviewed Dr. Brandi Fink, psychology and relationship researcher, about the behavioral indicators of healthy and unhealthy relationships.
+A talk with relationship researcher Dr. Brandi Fink, about behavioral indicators (aka “tells”) of healthy and unhealthy relationships.
 We talk about her work, the work of scientifically analyzing behavior in general, behaviors that are unhelpful to relationships, and more.
-Episode links: Apple Podcasts Spotify Google Podcasts
+Brandi has done a lot of work analyzing the behavior of couples and families experiencing problems,…

-Psychological effects of content media content moderation policies, with Bill Ottman
+Pros and cons of different social media content moderation strategies, with Bill Ottman

 A talk with Bill Ottman, co-founder and CEO of the social media platform Minds (minds.com), which is known for its minimal content moderation, “free speech” approach.
 Ottman and other Minds contributors (including Daryl Davis, a black man known for deradicalizing white supremacists via conversations) recently wrote a paper titled The Censorship Effect, which examined how…